VAIJ-TEJAS/Articles/Flask Framework/draft1.md

 # Templates and Jinja2
 You can incorporate dynamic HTML pages using Python embeddings in Flask by using Jinja2 templates.
-Jinja2 uses a number of features like filters, template inheritance, etc. to provide complex templates.
-It is essential to separate the application logic from the presentation logic in order to modularize your code.
+Jinja2 uses many features like filters, template inheritance, etc. to provide complex templates.
+It is essential to separate the application logic from the presentation logic to modularize your code.

 **Creating and Rendering Templates in Flask**
 <div class="div-green"> <span class="alert-header">Tip:</span> <span class="alert-body"> It is recommended to store your templates in a separate directory named `templates` within your project directory.</span> </div>

-We will be using the example mentioned in the previous to build upon.
+We will use the example mentioned in the previous to build upon.
 Our code will consist of 4 HTML templates, each containing the structure of the Home, `about`, `contact` and `form` pages.

 In the `templates` folder, create the following templates: